szreik/OpenPoseTutorial/README.md

 1. Now that our video is on SSRDE, we can send a job to SSRDE to run Openpose!

     To do this, you need a shell script.
 The current OpenPose script can be found in /sphere/greene-lab/lab_members/salma/openpose_testing and is named "run_openpose.sh".
-The command to run OpenPose from my directories is already there, but if you created these directories somewhere else you will just need to alter the command like so:
+The command to run OpenPose from my directories is already there, but if you created these directories somewhere else you can make a copy of the script and replace the command like so:
 `singularity exec -B {NAME OF FULL PATH TO VIDEO DATA DIRECTORY}:/data {NAME OF DOCKER IMAGE FILE} \
 /openpose/build/examples/openpose/openpose.bin --model_folder /openpose/models \
 —number_people_max 1 --render_pose 0 --face --face_render 1 \